-Making your own liqueurs is a great way to experiment with flavors in your home bar!
 This easy Italian limoncello recipe is sweet, tart, zesty, and refreshing.
-Learning how to make limoncello liqueur means that now, it’s simpler than ever to bring the sunny taste of la dolce vita straight from the Amalfi coast to your own home.
+Making your own limoncello liqueur means that now, it’s simpler than ever to bring the sunny taste of la dolce vita straight from the Amalfi coast to your own home (and it’s better than anything you can buy stateside, too).
 The hardest part about this recipe is waiting for it to be done!

 Growing up with a grandma from southern Italy means you learn a LOT about important elements of Italian life.
 Citrus liqueurs like limoncello and arancello rossa, a blood orange liqueur, have a prominent home in Italian culture.
 Thankfully, it’s not that complicated to make your own homemade liqueurs– really, it just takes a bit of time!
 With a little patience and a few simple ingredients, you’ll have your own lemon liqueur to use in cocktails at home!